oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Registry Setting Method | Intune | The Agency will use Intune to implement and modify user and computer registry settings to comply with ACSC Windows and Office 365 Pro Plus hardening guides.
+Registry Setting Method | Intune | The organisation will use Intune to implement and modify user and computer registry settings to comply with ACSC Windows and Office 365 Pro Plus hardening guides.

 Registry settings Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Registry Setting Method | Group Policy Objects & MECM | The Agency may utilise management solutions such as Group Policy Objects and MECM to implement and modify user and computer registry settings to comply with ACSC Windows and Office 365 Pro Plus hardening guides.
+Registry Setting Method | Group Policy Objects & MECM | The organisation may utilise management solutions such as Group Policy Objects and MECM to implement and modify user and computer registry settings to comply with ACSC Windows and Office 365 Pro Plus hardening guides.

 ### Applications